 Guarantees are an important element to include.

 Test the copy you’re using on your landing pages, your sales pages, your emails, everything.
 Use proven psychological triggers to tempt & persuade your visitors to sign up for your lead magnets, to get them to purchase, and to get them to open your emails and take action.
+Be sure to test different sales copy in your pursuit of conversion rate optimization.

 Engaged visitors are more likely to purchase, and make more purchases.
 While working on improving engagement is a great way to increase customer lifetime value, it can also be a good way to convert leads who have shown some interest but have not yet purchased anything from you.